mattwaite/sportsdatabook/_book/23-circularbarcharts.md

 But does November basketball really not matter?

 Let's look, using a new form of chart called a circular bar plot.
 It's a chart type that combines several forms we've used before: bar charts to show magnitude, stacked bar charts to show proportion, but we're going to add bending the chart around a circle to add some visual interstingness to it.
-We're also going to use time as an x-axis value to make a not subtle circle of time reference.
+We're also going to use time as an x-axis value to make a not subtle circle of time reference -- a common technique with circular bar charts.

 First we need some libraries.